Yuuma-Yamamoto/yuumayamamoto.github.io/projects/projectKanaloa-1.md

 In the team I was in the coding team.
 I learned a little about Robot OS in the team.
 We used python to code out robot.
 At that time, I did not know python well, so it was really hard for me to contribute to the team.
 I really liked coding so I stayed on the team as long as I possibly could.
 We mostly worked in ubuntu throughout the semester.

 Then I changed teams to the hardware team.
 There I learned how to make Ethernet cables.
 Before this class I did not know how to make any cables.
 At first cable making was a very hard task.
 However, as I worked the process gradually got easier.
+Making mounts to the big boat was my main task.